 Nothing you say to the police is going to make them let you go.
 You have to know that.
 It really is not up to the police anymore.
 The matter must now be dealt with in a Court of Law – that is the big battle that needs to be won.
 Forget the little battles.
 Either way, you will not be waiting for two days.
 The fact of the matter is that the public defender’s office usually has attorneys on duty 24 hours a day, 7 days a week to assist on a moment’s notice when an accused demands the assistance of an attorney.
 You can use the public defender’s services until you or your family can figure out if hiring a private attorney is the best choice under your particular circumstances.

 When your attorney goes to Court for you, the prosecutor will hand him or her a packet called “Discovery".
 The Discovery contains all the evidence that will be used against you if the case goes to trial.
 If you have followed the guidelines discussed in this article, your attorney will not have to deal with false confessions or any statements you may have made that hurt your case.
 All your attorney will have to worry about is showing that your accuser is not telling the truth.
-Most California Penal Code Section 288 (aka child molestation) type cases are lost in Court because of the statements made by the person accused.
+Most criminal cases are lost in Court because of the statements made by the person being accused.
 If you have not made any statements, then you will at least have a fighting chance in one of the biggest battles of your life.